ryanobeirne/cgats/README.md

 SUBCOMMANDS:
-    average    Average 2 or more CGATS color files help       Prints this message or the help of the given subcommand(s)
+    average    Average 2 or more CGATS color files cat        Concatenate 2 or more CGATS color files help       Prints this message or the help of the given subcommand(s)
 ```